Chapter 16: A Dance of Deception

 Duke Laurent.

-He stood near the wine table, his piercing gaze locked on her, a slow smirk playing at his lips.
+He stood near the wine table, his piercing gaze fixed on her, a slow smirk playing at his lips.

 Seraphina's pulse quickened.

-She descended the stairs, weaving through the crowd.
-If Laurent knew something, she would find out.
+She descended the stairs, weaving through the crowd with practiced ease, her gown trailing like liquid gold.
+If Laurent held the answers, she would extract them herself.

-But before she could reach him, a strong hand caught her wrist.
+But before she could reach him, a firm hand caught her wrist.

 Adrian.

 "Leaving so soon, ma chérie?"
-His voice was smooth, but his grip was unyielding.
+His voice was smooth, yet his grip told a different story.

-She looked up at him, her practiced smile unwavering.
+She looked up at him, her practiced smile never faltering.
 "I was merely greeting our guests."

-His gaze flickered toward Laurent before returning to her.
+His gaze flickered toward Laurent before returning to her, his silver eyes unreadable.
 "Dance with me."

 It was not a request.